saileshp56/saileshp56/README.md

 ### What I'm working on 👨‍💻
+- [ ] Researching Applications of ZK Proofs on ML under Doctor Sergey Gorbunov
-- [ ] Algorithmic Trading with Python
+- [ ] Algorithmic Trading with Python (on hold for now)
 - [ ] Blockchain Development and Research
 - [ ] Hackathons